Me: “Babe, I’m like a cast iron pan. It just gets better. I can’t use soap I’m poreous.”

 I moved with a purpose and he kept up with me.
 To my surprise I began to enjoy the company, as I had deprived myself of human interaction in the past weeks.
 Being a kiwi, he spoke with a heavy accent that sometimes preceded my ability to understand words.

 He had a small child and a girlfriend he wanted to be with forever, but never marry.
-He shot wedding for years as a photographer and felt like he would be in work mode at his own wedding.
+He shot weddings for years as a photographer and felt like he would be in work mode at his own wedding.
 Respect.
 I had never heard that excuse before.

 “Is it true in America, that people go on dates all the time?”
 He inquired.